Multi-Class Abnormality Classification Task in Video Capsule Endoscopy: Results

 \section{Results}

-A number of important metrics, such as the precision-recall curve, ROC curve, and per-class precision, recall, and F1 score, were used to assess the DaViT model's performance on the validation dataset.\cite{ref:github}.
-These metrics assess the model's overall efficacy across a range of abnormalities and offer insight into how well it can differentiate between classes.
+A number of important metrics, such as the precision-recall curve, ROC curve, and per-class precision, recall, and F1 score, were used to assess the DaViT model's performance on the validation dataset.\cite{Handa2024training}.
+These metrics assess the model's overall efficacy across a range of abnormalities and offer insight into how well it can differentiate between classes.Code and implementation for these can be viewed at our github \cite{ref:github}

 In our experiments, the DaViT model outperformed traditional methods across key metrics.
 Table~\ref{table:results} give the classification metrics for the 10 classes when our finetuned DaViT model is evaluated on the validation set (having 16132 samples).
 The detailed performance results when comparing different models, are shown in Table \ref{table:compare}.